|

 The human brain does not process the senses in isolation.
-Visual, auditory, and tactile information is integrated into a coherent image of reality.
-This phenomenon is known as multisensory integration (cross-modal perception).
+Visual, auditory, and tactile information is integrated into one coherent picture of reality.
+This phenomenon is called multisensory integration (cross-modal perception).

-In practice, this means that visual signals can affect the interpretation of what we hear.
-Similar examples are known in sensory psychology – for instance, the color of a drink can influence the perception of its taste, and the appearance of an instrument can change the way we evaluate its sound.
-More and more, similar relationships are being studied also in the context of architectural acoustics.
+In practice, this means that visual signals can influence the interpretation of what we hear.
+Similar examples are known in sensory psychology—for example, the color of a drink can affect the assessment of its taste, and the appearance of an instrument can change the way we evaluate its sound.
+Increasingly, similar relationships are also being studied in the context of architectural acoustics.

-In February 2026, a study was published in The Journal of the Acoustical Society of America analyzing whether the color scheme of a concert hall can influence the reception of music.
-In the experiment, participants listened to recordings of music in a virtual concert hall.
-The acoustics of the room remained identical in each case – only the color scheme of the interior, visually presented to the participants, was changed.
+In February 2026, a study was published in The Journal of the Acoustical Society of America analyzing whether the interior color scheme of a concert hall can affect the perception of music.
+In the experiment, participants listened to music recordings in a virtual concert hall.
+The room acoustics remained identical in every case—only the interior color scheme presented visually to participants was changed.

-Listeners evaluated various aspects of sound, such as:
+Listeners evaluated various aspects of the sound, such as:

 timbre,